tuning/raspi/face/faces/README.md

-## Directory for storing difference faces to train face recognition models
+## Directory for storing different faces to train face recognition models